 No. While drivers of passenger vehicles who are charged with DWI are often able to obtain occupational licenses which allow them to travel to and from work or school even with a suspended license (albeit with some significant restrictions), there exists no equivalent for CDLs.
 Once your CDL is suspended for DWI, you’ll be restricted from driving commercial vehicles until one year has passed from your initial arrest, even if you’re able to obtain a hardship license to drive a passenger vehicle in the meantime.

-If you’ve gone through the administrative review process and exhausted your appeals but still haven’t persuaded a judge to overturn the automatic suspension of your CDL, you may need to switch to desk duty until you’re able to regain your license.
+If you’ve gone through the administrative review process and exhausted your license suspension appeals but still haven’t persuaded a judge to overturn the automatic suspension of your CDL, you may need to switch to desk duty until you’re able to regain your license.